September 25th

 Commentary:

-Not necessary that all sons-in-law have this attitude, but then some that do, bring the poet to say such a verse.
-More than what this stands for, this subhāṣita is shared for its sense of humor.
-A mundane issue is addressed with a blend of humor and satire here!
+Not all sons-in-law have this attitude, but then the few that do, bring the poet to saying such a verse.
+A mundane issue is addressed with a blend of humor and satire here.

 pada vigrahaH: